-Everyone seems to have a different number for how long the California coast really is.
-The California Coastal Commission says "1,100 magnificent miles across ten degrees of latitude."
+Everyone seems to have a different number for how long the California coast really is: The California Coastal Commission says "1,100 magnificent miles across ten degrees of latitude."
 Visit California says it's 1,264 miles long.
 If you include small bays and inlets, it gets up to more than 3,000 miles.
-No matter how long it really is, it's a fascinating place for visitors.
+While they may not agree on the number, they can agree it's a fascinating place for visitors.

-More than 20,000 rocks and small islands can be found offshore, but only two are tourist attractions: Catalina Island and Channel Islands National Park.
-Alcatraz is also an island, but it's inside the San Francisco Bay, not offshore.
+- More than 20,000 rocks and small islands offshore contribute to California's coast, with two main tourist attractions: Catalina Island, Channel Islands National Park.
+The popular attraction of Alcatraz is also an island, but it's inside the San Francisco Bay, not offshore.

-Along the California coast between Monterey and San Francisco, farmers grow most of the brussels sprouts and artichokes produced in the US.Continue to 2 of 3 below.
+- Along the California coast between Monterey and San Francisco, farmers grow most of the brussels sprouts and artichokes produced in the United States.

 Places to Visit on the Northern California Coast

 The definition of Northern California varies depending on who you talk to.
-For the purpose of this guide, I drew the line at Carmel.
+For the purpose of this guide, the line is at Carmel.

-- Eureka: A charming, small town full of Victorian-style homes
+- Eureka: This is a charming, small town full of Victorian-style homes.

-- Mendocino: Rugged coastline several nice towns to visit.
-It's the best place in California for rhododendrons in the spring
+- Mendocino County: This coastal community has a rugged coastline along with several nice towns.
+It's the best place in California for rhododendrons in the spring.

-- Point Reyes: A scenic national seashore with a gorgeous lighthouse
+- Point Reyes: Stop here to see a scenic national seashore with a gorgeous lighthouse.

-- San Francisco: The City by the Bay lets the Pacific Ocean in under the Golden Gate, just so they can have it all around them
+- San Francisco: The City by the Bay lets the Pacific Ocean in under the Golden Gate Bridge.

-- Half Moon Bay: A small town surrounded by agriculture and close to one of the world's most famous big-wave surfing spots
+- Half Moon Bay: This is a small town surrounded by agriculture near one of the world's most famous big-wave surfing spots (the Mavericks).

-- Santa Cruz: Home to one of the best-preserved seaside amusement parks in California, popular with surfers—and home to lots of artists
+- Santa Cruz: Home to one of the best-preserved seaside amusement parks in California, it's popular with surfers—and home to lots of artists.

-- Monterey &...
-Carmel: A cannery town next to a former artists' colony, both of them with lots of personality and things to do
+- Monterey and Carmel: Monterey is a cannery town next to Carmel, which is a former artists' colony.
+Both places have lots of personality and things to do.

 Places to Visit on the Southern California Coast

-- Big Sur: One of the most beautiful stretches of coastal scenery in the state
+- Big Sur: This is one of the most beautiful stretches of coastal scenery in the state.

-- Channel...
-Islands: They're not far offshore, but lightly visited, especially considering how many unique plants and animals live on them
+- Channel Islands National Park: These islands aren't too far offshore, but not many people visit, especially considering how many unique plants and animals live on them.

-- Venice Beach: Funky, weird and fun to visit.
-You're likely to see almost anything in Venice Beach, from rollerskating dogs to chanting Hare Krishnas
+- Venice Beach: This spot is a funky, quirky, and fun place to visit.
+You're likely to see almost anything in Venice Beach, from rollerskating dogs to chanting Hare Krishnas.

-- Los Angeles South Bay: Angelinos like to keep these cute little beach towns for themselves, making them a nice little slice of local life
+- Los Angeles South Bay: Angelenos like to keep these cute little beach towns for themselves, making them a nice little slice of local life.

-- Long Beach: They have a fantastic aquarium and lots of oceanfront property—and even a fleet of gondola boats
+- Long Beach: This area has a fantastic aquarium and lots of oceanfront property—and even a fleet of gondola boats.

-- Catalina Island: Just 26 miles away from Los Angeles, Catalina feels much further away, it's so quiet and relaxing.
-But just to add a touch of quirkiness, the island has its own resident buffalo herd, too
+- Catalina Island: Just 22 miles southwest from Los Angeles, Catalina feels much further away—it's so quiet and relaxing.
+But just to add a touch of quirkiness, the island has its own resident buffalo herd, too.

-- Newport Beach: The islands in Newport Harbor are so cute you'll want to hug them.
-And so is the four-car ferry that runs from Balboa Island to the mainland.
+- Newport Beach: The islands in Newport Harbor are so cute, and so is the four-car ferry that runs from Balboa Island to the mainland.

-- San Diego: San Diego's warm climate make it a perfect place for beach play and their coastline has some of the nicest sandy beaches you'll find anywhere in the state
+- San Diego: San Diego's warm climate make it a perfect place for beach play and its coastline has some of the nicest sandy beaches you'll find anywhere in the state.